ktutnik/tinspector/readme.md

 ## Merge Decorators -->

-## Not Supported
+## Caveat
 tinpector uses regex to extract parameter name on constructor, function and methods.
+Some ES6 parameter feature still not supported.
+* Destructuring parameter
+* Complex default parameter (not tested)